EvgeniaViskovatykh/EvgeniaViskovatykh/README.md

 - 👋 Hi, I’m @EvgeniaViskovatykh
 - 👀 I’m interested in NLP
-- 🌱 I am currently pursuing my master's degree in Computational Linguistics at UPF (Barcelona, Spain).
+- 🌱 I am currently pursuing my Master's Degree in Computational Linguistics at UPF (Barcelona, Spain).
 - 💞️ I’m looking to collaborate on Python assignments to get some help from more proficient users
-- 📫 How to reach me: write me an email on viskovatykh()gmail com
+- 📫 How to reach me: write me an email at viskovatykh()gmail com

 <!---
 EvgeniaViskovatykh/EvgeniaViskovatykh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.